Mochilein30/web/README.md

 # web

-No idea how to create new documents
+We are learning how to create webpages coding.